Updated: May 13

 It’s a 4-year program and right around 18 students get accepted each year.

 Out of those 18, some are getting their B.F.A. and some are getting their M.F.A.
 Obviously if you’ve already gotten you’re B.F.A., you’ll be getting your M.F.A.
 If you don’t have your B.F.A. yet, that’s what you’ll be getting when you graduate.
-Regardless of what degree you’re getting (B.F.A. or your M.F.A.), you’re all taking the same classes except one class (read on...)!
+Regardless of which degree you’re getting, you’re all taking the same classes except one class (read on...)!

 As far as WHO gets accepted, it’s diverse.
 A Juilliard acting student from decades ago who works with current students made a positive comment on “...the racial, cultural, and age diversity of the students coming in every year.
 In my class, the oldest person was, I think, 22 years old at the start, and most were a year or two out of high school.”
 There is not a prescribed amount of any particular person they’re obligated to accept (age, race, sex, background, etc).
 Also, good academics (like a certain GPA or standardized test scores) are NOT required to get accepted to Juilliard.